non/zillion/README.md

 It would be great to support numbers larger than 10^3003.

-Right now the the underlying rendering uses `BigInt` .
-It might be worth trying to support `Long` directly (to avoid creating unnecessary `BigInt` instances).
+Right now the the underlying rendering uses `SafeLong`.
+It might be worth trying to support `Long` directly (to avoid creating unnecessary `SafeLong` instances).

 It could also be nice to allow pluggable capitalization and grammar rules.
 Currently all names are lowercase, and no conjunctions are